How to Fix CLS Issues: Cumulative Layout Shift Guide

 How do I find what's causing CLS on my page?

-Can CLS be zero?
+Can CLS ever be zero?